TheBuilderDAO/kafe/README.md

 After they have approved your guide, it will be merged and automatically published.
 Kafé will issue the publishing rewards directly to your wallet, and the guide will become available on the Kafé platform.

 Your guide is now ready to share with the world!

+## Contributing

+If you're interested in contributing to this project, we'd love to have you!
+Please take a look at the contribution guidelines in [`CONTRIBUTING.md`](./CONTRIBUTING.md) and reach out.